VII. Post-Hearing Procedural Guidelines

 The Office of Student Affairs shall maintain the following records pertaining to each disciplinary case:

 - The original complaint.
 All documents, correspondence, forms, statements, etc., pertaining to the

 - A record of the decision including any finding, sanction, and any action

 - recommended or taken.

 All case records and materials pertaining to a student conduct proceeding shall be kept secure away from public view.
 Except where confidentiality is further restricted by law, access to such case records or materials shall be limited to the student conduct entity hearing the original or appellate case, the accused student, and Administrative Officers of the University having direct involvement with the case.
 Access to student conduct case records by anyone other than those expressly named shall be by written authorization of the student in whose name the file is kept.
 Case records shall be destroyed 7 (seven) years after the date of the last incident which the student was found responsible for, but not before the student graduates from the University.
-In cases involving University Dismissal, University Suspension, or permanent University Trespass the notice will become a permanent record.
+In cases involving University Dismissal or permanent University Trespass the notice will become a permanent record.